 Children can record their own travelling adventures and make a treasured memory book.

 Download includes Title Page, Blank Page, Lined Page, Journal Page, Packing List and Contacts Page – everything your child needs to create a lasting memory of their trip.
 Print as many of each page style as required.

 Perhaps print a map of where you are going and stick in before you leave home.
 Stick a large envelope on the last page to keep any maps, postcards, tickets or souvenirs collected along the way.

 Journal pages can be hole punched and inserted into a plastic folder.
-Or make a thicker card front and back (perhaps from a manila folder or coloured card) then you could use some coloured ribbon through the holes to secure.
-You could even stick the pages into a scrap book for the kids to complete in holiday prepearation and along the way.
+Or make a thicker card front and back from coloured card, then you could use some coloured ribbon through the holes to secure.
+You could even stick the pages into a scrapbook for the kids to complete in holiday preparation and along the way.
 Examples:

-In 20 Questions, whomever goes first thinks of, well, anything.
+In 20 Questions, whoever goes first thinks of, well, anything.
 The first question is always, “Animal, vegetable or mineral?”
-After that, the players can ask questions to try and guess — go around the car asking for clues such as, “Does it bark?” or “Can you peel it?” for example, although the answer to those questions can only be “yes” or “no.” If you reach the 20th question without a winner, everyone has one last chance to figure it out before the “thing” is revealed and another person starts eith thier item.
+After that, the players can ask questions to try and guess — go around the car asking for clues such as, “Does it bark?” or “Can you peel it?” for example, although the answer to those questions can only be “yes” or “no.” If you reach the 20th question without a winner, everyone has one last chance to figure it out before the “thing” is revealed and another person starts with their item.

 The Supermarket Game